elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-some-current-trends-in-artificial-intelligence-research.md

 url: /learn/education-studies/questions/what-are-some-current-trends-in-artificial-intelligence-research
 score: -1.0
 related_article1:
-    id: 166718
+    id: 166702
-    title: What benefits do professional engineering societies offer to their members?
+    title: >-
+        How does torque relate to the moment of force?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-benefits-do-professional-engineering-societies-offer-to-their-members
+    url: /learn/education-studies/questions/how-does-torque-relate-to-the-moment-of-force
 related_article2:
+    id: 166700
+    title: >-
+        What is the relationship between force and distance in the context of moment of force?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-is-the-relationship-between-force-and-distance-in-the-context-of-moment-of-force
+related_article3:
     id: 166708
+    title: >-
-    title: What are the requirements for obtaining a certification for consulting in engineering?
+        What are the requirements for obtaining a certification for consulting in engineering?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-requirements-for-obtaining-a-certification-for-consulting-in-engineering
-related_article3:
-    id: 166696
-    title: What is the process of force decomposition in vector mathematics?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-process-of-force-decomposition-in-vector-mathematics
 related_article4:
-    id: 166708
+    id: 166704
+    title: >-
-    title: What are the requirements for obtaining a certification for consulting in engineering?
+        What are the equilibrium conditions in statics?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-requirements-for-obtaining-a-certification-for-consulting-in-engineering
+    url: /learn/education-studies/questions/what-are-the-equilibrium-conditions-in-statics
 related_article5:
-    id: 166700
+    id: 166717
-    title: What is the relationship between force and distance in the context of moment of force?
+    title: >-
+        How is robotics automation being integrated with AI, and what are its future prospects?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-relationship-between-force-and-distance-in-the-context-of-moment-of-force
+    url: /learn/education-studies/questions/how-is-robotics-automation-being-integrated-with-ai-and-what-are-its-future-prospects
 ---

 &nbsp;